group of people

 What causes depression?

-Dr. Betterly completes a thorough psychiatric evaluation to identify these factors so that she can develop a comprehensive, personalized treatment plan that is tailored to you as a unique individual.
+Dr. Betterly completes a thorough comprehensive psychiatric evaluation to identify factors that are relevant to your situation.
+This allows her to develop a comprehensive, personalized treatment plan that is tailored to you as a unique individual.
+As a physician, Dr. Betterly has in-depth knowledge and understanding of the ways in which our physical health can impact our mental health.

 Some potential contributing factors may include: